Group Preference Optimization: Few-Shot Alignment of Large Language Models: Group Preference Optimization

-\textbf{Gradient-based Alignment:} Algorithms that explicitly finetune the base LLM or augment it with additional models have shown significant success in aligning LLMs to complex behaviors such as honesty, harmfulness, and helpfulness, enabling their real-world deployments.
-There are 2 broad classes of methods.
-The first class of methods rely on gathering a dataset of responses from a target group and finetuning on this dataset via regular supervised learning \citep{ouyang2022training, ziegler2019fine}.
-This supervised finetuning approach is easy to execute, but requires sufficient group-specific supervision and shows limited generalization in practice.
-Alternatively, another class of finetuning approaches gathers explicit preference data from humans to train a reward or scoring model.
-Such a reward model can then be used for filtering or re-ranking responses (e.g., via Best-of-N, importance weighting~\citep{grover2019bias}), or explicitly optimized via a reinforcement learning approach (e.g., via PPO~\citep{ouyang2022training,schulman2017proximal}).
-The latter can be especially challenging as they introduce challenges in hyperparameter tuning and stable optimization~\citep{sun2023ppoefficient, santacroce2023efficientppo}.
-More recently, there are also approaches that directly optimize for preferences that improve the stability of RL approaches \citep{rafailov2023direct, song2023PRO}.
-Preference-based finetuning approaches generally assume access to large amounts of preference data.
-Our proposed approach \name{} also falls into the category of explicit alignment approaches, but is specifically designed to generalize to align to arbitrary interest groups with constraints on the amount of supervision available for each group.
+\textbf{Gradient-based Alignment:} Algorithms that fine-tune the base Large Language Model (LLM) or augment it with additional models have successfully aligned LLMs to complex behaviors like honesty, harmfulness, and helpfulness.
+Broadly, there are two main classes of methods.
+The first involves supervised learning, using a dataset of responses from a target group for fine-tuning, as demonstrated in \citep{ouyang2022training, ziegler2019fine}.
+This method is straightforward but often suffers from limited generalization and requires extensive group-specific data.
+The second class uses explicit human-derived preference data to train reward models for response filtering, re-ranking (e.g., Best-of-N, importance weighting \citep{grover2019bias}), or reinforcement learning optimization (e.g., PPO \citep{ouyang2022training,schulman2017proximal}), which may pose challenges in hyperparameter tuning and stability \citep{sun2023ppoefficient, santacroce2023efficientppo}.
+Newer methods focus on direct optimization of preferences to enhance stability in RL techniques \citep{rafailov2023direct, song2023PRO}.
+These approaches typically require access to large preference datasets.
+Our method, \name{}, is designed to explicitly align with various interest groups under limited supervision constraints, positioning it within the explicit alignment framework.